 Thanks to donor generosity, the DFMCH has established the Dr. Martin and Charlotte Gallagher Scholarship for Prolotherapy.
 The scholarship provides exposure to the academic principles and clinical practice of prolotherapy for University of Wisconsin School of Medicine and Public Health residents and fellows; priority is given to DFMCH residents or fellows.

-Directed by David Rabago, MD, a National Institutes of Health-trained clinician-scientist, UW PEARL is an interdisciplinary collaboration of clinicians evaluating prolotherapy for the treatment of chronic musculoskeletal pain.
+Founded by David Rabago, MD, a National Institutes of Health-trained clinician-scientist, UW PEARL is an interdisciplinary collaboration of clinicians evaluating prolotherapy for the treatment of chronic musculoskeletal pain.

 Donor generosity also allows us to offer several scholarship awards for medical students, family medicine residents and preceptors.
 Each award has specific criteria, but all focus on supporting family medicine, community service and/or the care of underserved populations.

 Our Office of Medical Student Education provides a variety of flexible teaching opportunities for practicing family physicians.
 You can supervise students on site in outreach clinics for the underserved, or provide a longitudinal clinical experience in your office.
 We design the opportunities so that even the busiest clinician can become a valued member of the DFMCH’s teaching team.

 The Training in Urban Medicine and Public Health (TRIUMPH) program is a focus within the MD Program curriculum at the University of Wisconsin School of Medicine and Public Health (SMPH).
 Aimed at third- and fourth-year SMPH students who are committed to providing health care for urban populations and to reducing health disparities, it integrates clinical medicine and community and public health experiences in Madison and Milwaukee.